Autonomous Agriculture, Precision Farming & Robotics

 An autonomous tractor typically performs simple, traditional tractor functions, such as soil tilling, cropping and seeding.
 An autonomous tractor will be equipped with a GNSS based navigation system, such as GNSS Compass, that inputs position and heading data into the tractor control system.
 With this data and a predefined mission; for example, ploughing a field, the tractor control system will operate the steering, drive system and farm implements at the correct locations and at the required speed.

 Existing manually operated tractors can often be retrofitted to become autonomous.
-Additionally to the basic systems mentioned above, autonomous tractors and farm equipment will require additional safety sensors that are able to detect humans, animals, obstacles and automatically stop the vehicle to prevent collision and to prevent the vehicle from travelling off course.
+Additionally to the basic systems mentioned above, autonomous tractors and farm equipment will require additional safety sensors that are able to detect humans, animals, obstacles and automatically stop the vehicle to prevent collision and to prevent the vehicle from traveling off course.

 What are the benefits of autonomous agriculture?